skratchdot/react-bootstrap-daterangepicker/README.md

 ## Getting Started

-1. Install the module with: `npm install --save react-bootstrap-daterangepicker`
+1. Install the needed peer dependencies:

-2. Install the needed peer dependencies: `npm install --save react react-dom jquery moment prop-types`
+   `npm install --save bootstrap-daterangepicker react jquery moment prop-types`

+2. Install the module with:
+   `npm install --save react-bootstrap-daterangepicker`

 3. Include the bootstrap@3 css and fonts in your project.
+   (aka `import 'bootstrap/dist/css/bootstrap.css';`)

+4. Include the bootstrap-daterangepicker css in your project.
+   (aka `import 'bootstrap-daterangepicker/daterangepicker.css';`)

-4. This is a commonjs library.
+5. This is a commonjs library.
 You will need a tool like browserify/webpack/etc to build your code.

 ```javascript
 import React, { Component } from 'react';